Collector

 string

 The JSON path is used to specify the location in the JSON object where the value should be stored.
 The path is specified using dot notation, where each level of the object is separated by a dot.
-For example, foo.bar.baz
+For example, .foo.bar.baz would specify the baz property of the bar object, which is a property of the foo object.

 <value>